-I found a key feature of one of the most widely used Infusionsoft addons that doesn’t work if your audience lives outside the US.
+I found a key feature of one of the most widely used Infusionsoft addons that only works if your audience lives inside the US.

 A support request revealed that I wasn’t wrong, it’s a limitation that can’t (or won’t) be fixed.
 This would be fine if it was only sold in the US but it’s not.

 I needed this addon to do the advanced strategies we used so I could no longer justify staying there.